 The "New TSCA" Webinar 1 - Overview and Summary of Major Changes: What to Expect and When to Expect It, June 13, 2016, 11:00 a.m.
 (EDT), 8:00 a.m.
 (PDT)

-As we are poised to witness the reauthorization of the Toxic Substances Control Act (TSCA) -- the first revision of our domestic chemical management law in 40 years -- stakeholders will need immediately to understand what the "new TSCA" means for their industrial operations and strategically adjust their global operations to the new law.
+On June 22, 2016, President Obama signed into law the Frank R. Lautenberg Chemical Safety for the 21st Century Act (Lautenberg), which makes important changes to the Toxic Substances Control Act (TSCA) -- the first revision of our domestic chemical management law in 40 years.
+Stakeholders will need immediately to understand what the "new TSCA" means for their industrial operations and strategically adjust their global operations to the new law.

 This page contains constantly updated links to commentary, analysis, articles, and regulatory documents to help those in the chemical and chemical products industry understand what they need to know about TSCA reform, and what it means to their business.

 TRANSCRIPT: "TSCA Reform: What’s Happening, and What’s Next?"

 TSCA Reform: Administration Letter Submitted to Congress on TSCA Reform Legislation

 Predictions and Outlook for EPA's Office of Chemical Safety and Pollution Prevention (OCSPP) 2016

 - Read more ...